One of the mysteries of the English language finally explained.

-An unacknowledged barrier to advancement in a profession, especially affecting women and members of minorities.‘the first female to break through the glass ceiling in Engineering’
+usually in singular An unofficially acknowledged barrier to advancement in a profession, especially affecting women and members of minorities.

 - ‘For long the debate on women bureaucrats has been confined to the glass ceiling and their ability to keep long working hours due to family pressures.’